ResearchComputing/Documentation/docs/software/llms.md

 ## Installing the Ollama Python API

-In the previous section, we setup the Ollama server.
+In the previous section, we set up the Ollama server.
 This will need to be done before you use the Ollama Python API.
 To use the Ollama Python API, you will also need to install the appropriate packages.
 This can be done by creating an environment (e.g. `ollama_api`).
 We will do this below using [uv](./uv.md#uv):
 ```
 module load uv
 uv venv $UV_ENVS/ollama-python-api-env